AgentMC/Sao20/Translate/Ru/Part9.md

 She returned a silent denial to that whispered question.

 While her best friend was trying the Pick of Mind, Ронье was looking over the dungeon walls, but as expected no hidden door or a destructible location could be found.
-It was impossible to quietly extract the Northern Empire granite stone forming a wall without even a 1 mil gap, even with the power of apprentice knights, и if you try to forcibly destroy walls or grating the sound would be transmitted to the mansion above.
+It was impossible to quietly extract the Северной Empire granite stone forming a wall without even a 1 mil gap, even with the power of apprentice knights, и if you try to forcibly destroy walls or grating the sound would be transmitted to the mansion above.

 Тейза who finally raised her body, sat hugging her knees и said as if to herself: